 Trichotillomania habit reversal training has been shown to be particularly effective.
 Habit reversal training and skin picking research has also been promising.
 Although more research is needed, HRT may also prove to be useful for the treatment of AUD and other substance abuse problems.

-Contact The Recovery Village Palm Beach to speak with a representative about how professional addiction treatment can address a substance use disorder and any co-occurring mental health disorders.
+Contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how professional addiction treatment can address a substance use disorder and any co-occurring mental health disorders.
 You deserve a healthier future, call today.

 Miltenberger, Raymond; et al. “Applying behavior analysis to clinical problems: Review and analysis of habit reversal.”
 Journal of Applied Behavior Analysis, 1998.
 Accessed September 22, 2019.